vippsas/vipps-partner-api/vipps-partner-api.md

 All merchants can see and manage their information on [portal.vipps.no](https://portal.vipps.no).
-Merchants can also see which partner (or PSP) a sale unit is connected to, if any.
+Merchants can also see which partner (or PSP) a sales unit is connected to, if any.

 Merchants can create a user for their partner on [portal.vipps.no](https://portal.vipps.no),